kylechenoO/WorkFlow/README.md

 Key points:

-* Tasks do not directly depend on each other
+* Procedures do not directly depend on each other
 * All dependencies are declared in flow JSON
 * The Flow engine resolves dependencies centrally